-3. Method. is another brand of household cleaning products that's widely available in stores — and it's cruelty-free!
+Method is another brand of household cleaning products that's widely available in stores -- and it's cruelty-free!
 Their all-purpose surface cleaners, dish soaps, bathroom cleaners, hard floor cleaners, and more, can be found at Target, Safeway, and Kroger.
 The neat thing about their cleaners is how unique the scents are.
 I'm a grapefruit junkie myself, so I use their Pink Grapefruit all-purpose cleaner (amazing scent for grapefruit lovers), but you can choose from Ginger Yuzu, Ylang Ylang, Clementine, Honeycrisp Apple, and many more.
-Pink Grapefruit is the only one that’s really cheap on amazon right now, but you’ll find good prices on the other scents in local stores.

-4. Mrs Meyer's, a Leaping Bunny-certified brand, provides dish soap and surface cleaners made with essential oils and mostly naturally-derived ingredients.
+Mrs Meyer's, a Leaping Bunny-certified brand, provides dish soap and surface cleaners made with essential oils and mostly naturally-derived ingredients.
 Scents include Geranium, Basil, Honeysuckle, Sunflower, and even Radish.
 Their multi-purpose surface concentrate is the best bang for your buck.
 It's available at Whole Foods, CVS, and Target, but also on amazon where a huge bottle (7$) will last you a whole year.
 Although Mrs Meyers is fully cruelty-free, they've owned by S.C.
 Johnson, a company that tests on animals.

 CleanWell is another great option.
 This brand offers household cleaning products that are plant-based as well as hand soaps.
 Their disinfectant wipes are their best-sellers, and really practical to have around the house or in your purse.
 Killing 99.9% of germs and bacteria, they're just as efficient as a toxic cleaner, yet safe enough to use on any surface, including yourself.
 I use them whenever I want to quickly disinfect something without much effort, and I'm a big fan.
-I buy mine from amazon here in a 160-pack for just under 12$ — pretty good deal.

 Other Cruelty-Free Alternatives